A Day in My Life: Year One

 I know the sadness of not being able to have access to these early memories, my mother has Alzheimer's and she has no memories of my childhood and through her I have been reminded how important our memories truly are but also how fragile they can be and that is the biggest reason for why I decided to do this project: so that my own children will always have access to these early memories of their lives.

 From the very beginning I made a promise to myself that I would never miss a day even if I really wasn't in the mood and I definitely experienced days where the last thing I wanted to do was pick up my camera!
 It's much harder doing a day in the life for yourself rather than for a client because on days when it was just me and Nixie it was hard to capture real moments between us.
 And now with Forrest in our lives towards the very end of the project made it even more challenging!
-I wanted to make sure I included myself in our days but I was quite limited of the kind of images I was able to get due to having to set up my tripod but what I set it all up in advance in an area I was going to be in and then just wait and see if Nixie joined me, it was easier to get real moments between us if we were doing some sort of project together.
-Nixie got used to me doing this project and whenever it was a shooting day she called it photo day.
-She has gotten so used to the camera that she makes a great subject as she doesn't react to the camera being present, at least for the most part!
-She has started asking me to take photos of her where she will give me a very cheesy smile.
+I wanted to make sure I included myself in our days but I was quite limited with the kind of images I was able to make due to having to set up my tripod which takes away the spontaneity but I set it all up in advance in an area I was going to be in and then I just waited to see if Nixie joined me, it was easier to get real moments between us if we were doing some sort of project together.
+Nixie got used to me doing this project and whenever it was a shooting day she called it photo day and so far she's still OK with me doing it.
 One thing that changed with the way I was shooting was that at the start of the project I photographed a lot more than I did later on in the year when I would wait and be more choosy with what I took photos of, of what memories I wanted to save.
 But The hardest part of the project for me was probably the culling, I decided to have 25 images per day, and on some days this was really hard so I’ve decided to share some of the outakes below:

 I highly recommend doing this project, it’s been such a fulfilling experience and now I'm already at week 10 of my second year!
 Please visit: A Day In My Life: Year 2 to follow along!